AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 ### An Overview of Build Tools: Make
 A strong, **product-oriented** build tool that tracks dependencies and **only builds affected components**.

-But, **it's hard to debug** complex Makefiles.
-In larger codebases, teams often create a Makefile for each directory and use a top-level Makefile to run them **recursively**, a practice that's [considered problematic](https://accu.org/journals/overload/14/71/miller_2004/): <!-- .element: class="fragment fade-in-parent-with-next custom" -->
+&shy;<!-- .element: class="fragment fade-in-with-next custom" -->But, **it's hard to debug** complex Makefiles.
+In larger codebases, teams often create a Makefile for each directory and use a top-level Makefile to run them **recursively**, a practice that's [considered problematic](https://accu.org/journals/overload/14/71/miller_2004/):
 <table>
   <tr>
     <td><img src="assets/makefile-example.webp" width="600"></td>